junkdog/beamterm/README.md

 [![Crate Badge]][Crate] [![NPM Badge]][NPM] [![API Badge]][API] [![Deps.rs
 Badge]][Deps.rs] [![DeepWiki Badge]][DeepWiki]

-A high-performance terminal rendering system targeting sub-millisecond render times.
+A high-performance terminal rendering library targeting sub-millisecond render times.
 The GL backend is abstracted via [glow](https://github.com/grovesNL/glow), supporting both **WebGL2** (browsers) and **OpenGL 3.3** (native desktop). **beamterm** is a terminal renderer, not a full terminal emulator - it handles the display layer while you provide the terminal logic (see the